-This is a kind of conditional document until and unless the seller completes its obligation to do the work, the buyer is not required to pay for it, but, how does ILOC work in these transactions?
+This is a conditional document until and unless the seller’s bank completes its obligation to do the work.
+The buyer’s bank is not required to pay for it, but how does Irrevocable LC work in these transactions?
 Well, the process involves the following steps:

 - The parties enter into a contract, post which the buyer requests the issuing bank to issue an LC which is then issued to the advising bank.
-The advising bank communicates this to the seller after verifying the details.
+After verifying the details, the advising bank forwards and communicates this to the seller.

-- The goods are shipped and relevant documents of delivery are sent to the advising bank, and the payment is realized.
+- The goods are shipped, relevant documents of delivery are sent to the advising bank, and the payment is realized per the payment terms.

 Is irrevocable LC safe?

-Yes, irrevocable ILOC is safe from all other forms of LC.
-The contract cannot be changed or amended by one party without the prior approval of the rest of the parties involved and guarantees payment to the seller once the requirements are met this gives a sense of relief to both the parties the payment and goods will be honored as per the contract encouraging international trade.
+Yes, irrevocable LC is safe from all other forms of LC, especially the revocable letter of credit.
+The contract cannot be changed or amended by one party without the prior approval of the other parties facilitating international trade and guarantees payment to the seller once the requirements are met.
+This gives both parties credit risk protection and a sense of relief that the payment and goods will be honoured as per the contract, encouraging international trade.

-Do all Letters of Credit have are irrevocable in nature?
+Do all Letters of Credit have are irrevocable nature?

-As per the latest version of UCP 600 which is a set of private rules for trade, article 2 of it defines credit that any arrangement, named or described as “irrevocable” article 3 of it talks about the interpretation which states that credit is irrevocable even if there is no indication that it is.
-Hence, yes! all letter of credit is irrevocable in nature.
+As per the latest version of UCP 600, which is a set of private rules for trade, article 2 of it defines credit that any arrangement named or described as “irrevocable” article 3 of it talks about the interpretation which states that credit is irrevocable even if there is no indication that it is.
+Hence, yes! all letter of credit is irrevocable.

-Can an Irrevocable Letter of Credit be revoked or canceled?
+Can an Irrevocable Letter of Credit be revoked or cancelled?

-Article 10 of the UCP600 rules clearly state that a letter of credit cannot be amended or canceled without the permission of the beneficiary.
-This ensures that the security related to the money associated with the LC remains intact.
+Article 10 of the UCP600 rules clearly state that a letter of credit cannot be amended or cancelled without the permission of the beneficiary.
+This ensures that the security related to the money associated with the letter and the transfer of the LC remains intact.

 Who can issue an irrevocable letter of credit?

-These LCs are issued as a guarantee or written commitment by the commercial bank or federally insured financial institution to make the payments as mentioned in the contract as soon as the requirements of the contract are met.
+These LCs are issued as a guarantee or written commitment by the commercial bank or federally insured financial institution to make the payments mentioned in the contract as soon as the contract’s requirements are met.

 What is the difference between an irrevocable letter of credit and a standby letter of credit?

-ILOC works as a primary payment method and does not require any specific conditions to be met in order for the contract to be successful, unlike SLBC is a secondary payment method that only becomes active once the buyer fails to make the payments, post which the seller needs to furnish the relevant documents like proof of delivery date and time.
-ILOC is generally issued as a short-term instrument(up to 90 days) while an SLBC is issued for a long-term(one year or longer).
-The SLBC’s cost of issuance(ranges from 1%- 10% ) is more than ILCO(ranges from 0.75%-1.50%).
+Irrevocable LC works as a primary payment method and does not require any specific conditions to be met for the contract to be successful, unlike SLBC, which is a secondary payment method that only becomes active once the buyer fails to make the payments, post which the seller needs to furnish the relevant documents like proof of delivery date and period.

 How to Cancel a Letter of Credit?

-In accordance with the letter of credit rules, article 10, a credit cannot be canceled, edited, or edited.
-However, this statement can be interpreted as “LC cannot be canceled solely by the issuing bank, it can be done if a written declaration is submitted to the issuing bank by the beneficiary(and by the seller depending upon the contract) regarding the cancellation of the LC.
+In accordance with the letter of credit rules, under article 10, a credit cannot be cancelled or edited.
+However, this statement can be interpreted as “LC cannot be cancelled solely by the issuing bank.
+However, it can be done if a written declaration is submitted to the issuing bank by the beneficiary(and by the seller depending upon the contract) regarding the cancellation of the LC.

-Clean ILOCs do not have any performance obligations clause, nor do they require specific documentation submitted to the bank or financial institution for payments.
-For example, in clean ILOC, the seller sends the shipment and gets his payment without showing any financial documents like proof of delivery.
-A document like this is generally used with established trading partners.
-One of the key differences between clean ILOCs and commercial LC is that the former one is used as a payment mode while the latter serves as a guarantee of payment.
+Clean Irrevocable LCs do not have any performance obligations clause or require specific documentation submitted to the bank or financial institution for payments.
+For example, in an Irrevocable LC, the seller sends the shipment and gets his payment without showing any financial documents like proof of delivery.
+This document is generally used with established financial institutions and trading partners.
+One of the key differences between clean Irrevocable LCs and commercial LC is that the former is used as a payment mode while the latter serves as a guarantee of payment.